Dihj/wppsmdg/README.md

 # Script for work
-### This repository contain the script that I usefor my work
+### This repository contains the script that I use for my work
 Usually, we need to memorize and keep our scripts somewhere, Github is there for that.

 > NB: Part of the scripts come from or recycle from other discussion platforms.

-This repository contain script for:
+This repository contains scripts for:
 - Data formatting for seasonal forecasting tools
-* Scripts to run seasonal forecasting on Server
+* Scripts to run seasonal forecasting on the HPC Server
 + Usual scripts